Perth Academy: History

-This arrangement was continued until 1892, when, under the terms of the 1878 Education Act, control of the schools was transferred from the council to the newly created school board.
-At this point the term Seminaries was no longer used and the institution began to be officially termed Perth Academy, with the other schools being termed as departments within the school in the 1873 prospectus.
+This arrangement was continued until 1892, when, under the terms of the 1870 Education Act, control of the schools was transferred from the council to the newly created school board.
+At this point, the term Seminaries was no longer used and the institution began to be officially termed Perth Academy, with the other schools being termed as departments within the school in the 1873 prospectus.
 Teachers were still paid separately and collected their share of the tuition fees directly from the students in their classes.
-In 1881 that this was changed, with the fees going into a central treasury before being redistributed.
+In 1881, this was changed, with the fees going into a central treasury before being redistributed.

-In 1915 the Academy was amalgamated with the rival Sharp's institution, also located in Perth, leading to a decrease in the fees paid by students.
+In 1915, the Academy was amalgamated with the rival Sharp's institution, also located in Perth, leading to a decrease in the fees paid by students.

-The school moved to its present site at Viewlands in 1932, construction on the building having begun two years earlier.
-The buildings were designed by the Edinburgh architects, and school specialists, Reid & Forbes, one of their late classical works.
+The school moved to its present site at Viewlands on 1 September 1932, construction on the building having begun two years earlier.
+The buildings were designed by the Edinburgh architects and school specialists Reid & Forbes, one of their late classical works.

-Up to 1968 the school was a selective senior secondary school with entrants being required to sit an entrance exam.
-At this time the schools had a large catchment area of over 642 square miles and including Dunkeld, Kinross, Errol, and Methven.
-In 1971 the school become a comprehensive school serving all pupils within a smaller catchment area.
+Up to 1968, the school was a selective senior secondary school with entrants being required to sit an entrance exam.
+At this time, the schools had a large catchment area of over 642 square miles, including Dunkeld, Kinross, Errol and Methven.
+In 1971, the school become a comprehensive school serving all pupils within a smaller catchment area.

-Large extensions were added to the school in 1990, including a separate building for a Gymnasium and Games Hall, as well as workshops and an Art studio.
-The science labs were also renovated at this time with computing rooms being added and suites created for the music and business departments.
+Large extensions were added to the school in 1990, including a separate building for a gymnasium and games hall, as well as workshops and an art studio.
+The science laboratories were also renovated at this time, with computer rooms being added and suites created for the music and business departments.